-A guide to problems, costs, maintenance and repair for your 2002 BMW 325Ci
+A guide to repairs, service, and maintenance costs for your 2002 BMW 325Ci

 Valve cover gasket leaks are common after 60,000 miles.
 Symptoms will include oil drips under the vehicle and burning oil smell from the engine compartment.

 The blower final stage fan resistor is known to fail.
 Symptoms are the heater fan speed varies regardless of the setting, the fan will not turn off when the car is switched off, or the fan will not switch on at all.

 2002 BMW 325Ci QuestionsVacuum hose broken will it affect the car and how, driving and the car cuts (2 answers)

 Out its 2 of the very fine hose

 I don't know anything about cars so here is my question.
 At the ignition there is an orange light on the dashboard saying "Service Engine Soon", but when I turn on the engine this light turns out.
 Should I be worried?
 I've just bought the car.
 Thank you for y...

 the cost of replacing a right side window regulator 2002 bmw 325ci